2020

 Camden Council First Response Group

-Concerns summary Managers and security failed to detect a resident living illicitly on a demolition site, exhibiting inconsistent patrols, poor record-keeping, and failing to recognise intoxication.
+Concerns summary (AI summary) Managers and security failed to detect a resident living illicitly on a demolition site, exhibiting inconsistent patrols, poor record-keeping, and failing to recognise intoxication.
 Ineffective drug and alcohol policies for high-risk environments were also noted.

 Malyun Karama